 Fish is the protein we all want to eat more of but can’t always get our hands on - or we shy away from it, says Josh Niland.
 The fish whisperer, whose Sydney restaurant Saint Peter has changed the face of seafood as we knew it (who knew fish eyeballs and offal could taste so good?) has opened the country’s first boutique "fish butchery" a few doors down from his Oxford Street diner.

-“All I’m trying to do is introduce what a butcher does for a customer into the fish world, by removing some of the confrontation people feel about buying fish,” Niland tells SBS.
+“All I’m trying to do is introduce what a butcher does for a customer into the fish world, by removing some of the confrontations people feel about buying fish,” Niland tells SBS.
 The questions he hopes will be answered by the seafood-savvy staff at his Fish Butchery include, “Which fish do I buy?
-How should I cook it when I get home?” and “this guy told me to buy it whole with scales on it, but I don’t want to make a mess in my kitchen – help”.
+How should I cook it when I get home?” and, “this guy told me to buy it whole with scales on it, but I don’t want to make a mess in my kitchen – help”.

 Don’t expect to find salmon, barramundi or snapper here; like at Saint Peter (which he runs with his wife, Julie), Niland is spotlighting more underrated sustainable species like blue mackerel, silver trevally and pearl perch.
 Fish is cut and prepared to order and handed to the customer with advice on how best to cook it, so overcooking and soggy fish skins will soon be a thing of the past.

 The Fish Butchery is implementing the same groundbreaking dry ageing techniques as at Saint Peter, where fish are hung on butcher’s hooks in a 0-2 degree static refrigerator with no fans, brining, or ice in sight.
 The idea is that air can circulate freely around the fish without any residual moisture coming into contact with it.
 Niland believes that handling fish this way can add up to 12 days to its shelf-life.